 A series of skateboard ramps ideally suited to beginners.

-Ottawa’s newest refrigerated outdoor skating rink will feature prominently in the City’s winter programs.
+Ottawa’s newest refrigerated outdoor skating rink is featured prominently in the City’s winter programs.

 South of Aberdeen Pavilion, this square offers seating and space for outdoor performances and festivals.

-Enjoy the reflecting pool and the soothing sounds of cascading water from the “Uplift” monument.
+Enjoy the soothing sounds of cascading water from the “Uplift” monument or the 52 dancing water jets that encourage play throughout the summer months.

 This stunning 24,000 seat stadium is home to the Ottawa Redblacks (Canadian Football League) and the Ottawa Fury FC (North American Soccer League).
 The arena at TD Place has a capacity of over 9,000 and is home of the Ottawa 67’s (Ontario Hockey League).
 Both venues can also host concerts and special events.